ackrep-org/pyirk-core/docs/source/userdoc/overview.md

 #.
 ```

 This results in the triple: `(I2746, R1833, I9942)`.
-In Pyerk such triples are modeled as instances of class `Statement`; each such instance represents an edge in the knowledge graph, where the subject and object are the corresponding nodes and each such edge has a lable (the relation type) and optionally other information attached to it.
+In Pyirk such triples are modeled as instances of class `Statement`; each such instance represents an edge in the knowledge graph, where the subject and object are the corresponding nodes and each such edge has a lable (the relation type) and optionally other information attached to it.

 However, in many cases more complexity is needed.
 To express that Kalman worked at Stanford between 1964 and 1971, we can exploit that `Statement`-instances can themselves be use as subject of other triples, by means of so called qualifiers: